 Puku Ridge: Our full report

-Ideal length of stay: We recommend a two or three night stay at Puku Ridge.
-Consider combining this with its sister camp in the Lower Zambezi National Park – Zambezi Kulefu Camp.
+- We recommend a two or three night stay at Puku Ridge.
+Consider combining this with its sister camps in the Lower Zambezi National Park – Chiawa and Old Mondoro.

 Food & drink